okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-authz-server/main/index.md

 ## Create access policies

 Access policies are containers for rules.
-Each [access policy](/docs/guides/configure-access-policy/) applies to a particular OpenID Connect app.
+Each [access policy](/docs/guides/configure-access-policy/) applies to a particular OpenID Connect (OIDC) app.
 The rules that the policy contains define different access and refresh token lifetimes depending on the nature of the token request.

 1. In the Admin Console, go to **Security** > **API**.
 1. On the **Authorization Servers** tab, select the name of an authorization server.
 1. Select **Access Policies**, and then **Add Policy**.
 1. Enter a **Name** and a **Description** for the policy.
-1. Assign the policy to **All clients** or select **The following clients:** and enter the name of the Okta OpenID Connect apps that are covered by this access policy.
-This field auto-completes the names of your OpenID Connect apps as you type.
+1. Assign the policy to **All clients** or select **The following clients:** and enter the name of the OIDC apps that are covered by this access policy.
+This field auto-completes the names of your OIDC apps as you type.
 1. Click **Create Policy** when you finish.

 Policies are evaluated in priority order, as are the rules in a policy.